Executive Leadership Team Bios

 Mr. Ruiz earned a Master of Business Administration degree from Fundação Dom Cabral in 2006 and also holds a degree in Electrical Engineering from F.E.I.
 University.

-Dan Simpson was appointed General Manager Program Management Operations (PMO) Global Solutions in January 2017.
+Dan Simpson has been General Manager Program Management Operations (PMO) Global Solutions since 2013.
 In this position, Mr. Simpson is responsible for large global project execution including strategic localization initiatives.
 He joined Dresser-Rand in January 2010 and held various roles, including Global Operations Director, Director of Operations in Brazil and Global Director of Infrastructure.
 Prior to Siemens’ acquisition of Dresser-Rand in June 2015, Mr. Simpson was the General Manager for Global Project Management Excellence, Global Infrastructure, Large Global Project Execution, and the Government Business Unit.
-Mr. Simpson is a member of the Dresser-Rand Executive Leadership Team and a Dresser-Rand Arabia Ltd. Board Member.
+Mr. Simpson is a member of the Dresser-Rand Executive Leadership Team since January 2017 and he is a Dresser-Rand Arabia Ltd. Board Member.

 Prior to joining Dresser-Rand, Mr. Simpson spent 11 years with Honeywell International, where most recently (2004 – 2009) he was Director of Operations & Service in Asia Pacific, based in Beijing China.
 In this role, he was responsible for all Asia Pacific project and service deliveries, including development of the Manufacturing Operation in Tianjin, China along with local integration centers in Singapore and Korea.
 In addition, he established a Global Engineering Center in Chongqing, China where he served as Chairman of Honeywell China Advanced Solutions Ltd. Prior to joining Honeywell, Mr. Simpson spent eight years in the downstream Oil and Gas construction industry working for Kellogg Brown & Root, a subsidiary of Halliburton